janscience/ESensors/docs/userguide.md

 # User guide

-The [Sensors](https://github.com/janscience/Sensors) library is a high level interface to various sensor chips.
+The [Sensors library](classes.md) is a high level interface to various sensor chips.
 It

 1. provides a common interface to various sensors,

-2. reports sensor values with flexible units,
+2. reports sensor values with flexible names and units,

 3. manages multiple sensors, and